hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 [more information](https://github.com/carpentries-incubator/proposals/blob/master/README.md) about contributing to The Carpentries
 Incubator.

-[The CarpentriesLab](/community-lessons/#the-carpentrieslab) is for sharing peer-reviewed lessons, approved the The Carpentries.
+[The CarpentriesLab](/community-lessons/#the-carpentrieslab) is for sharing peer-reviewed lessons, vetted the The Carpentries.
 At this time, we are not accepting lesson submissions to The CarpentriesLab.
 If you are interested in having a lesson reviewed for inclusion in The Lab, please submit it first to The Incubator through our [GitHub repository](https://github.com/carpentries-incubator/proposals#readme).